open-telemetry/semantic-conventions/docs/database/database-metrics.md

 **[1]:** The actual DBMS may differ from the one identified by the client.
 For example, when using PostgreSQL client libraries to connect to a CockroachDB, the `db.system` is set to `postgresql` based on the instrumentation's best knowledge.

+**[2]:** It is RECOMMENDED to capture the value as provided by the application without attempting to do any case normalization.
-**[2]:** If the collection name is parsed from the query, it SHOULD match the value provided in the query and may be qualified with the schema and database name.
+If the collection name is parsed from the query text, it SHOULD be the first collection name found in the query and it SHOULD match the value provided in the query text including any schema and database name prefix.
-It is RECOMMENDED to capture the value as provided by the application without attempting to do any case normalization.

 **[3]:** If readily available.
-Otherwise, if the instrumentation library parses `db.query.text` to capture `db.collection.name`, then it SHOULD be the first collection name found in the query.
+The collection name MAY be parsed from the query text, in which case it SHOULD be the first collection name in the query.

 **[4]:** If a database system has multiple namespace components, they SHOULD be concatenated (potentially using database system specific conventions) from most general to most specific namespace component, and more specific namespaces SHOULD NOT be captured without the more general namespaces, to ensure that "startswith" queries for the more general namespaces will be valid.
 Semantic conventions for individual database systems SHOULD document what `db.namespace` means in the context of that system.
 It is RECOMMENDED to capture the value as provided by the application without attempting to do any case normalization.

 **[5]:** It is RECOMMENDED to capture the value as provided by the application without attempting to do any case normalization.
+If the operation name is parsed from the query text, it SHOULD be the first operation name found in the query.

 **[6]:** If readily available.
-Otherwise, if the instrumentation library parses `db.query.text` to capture `db.operation.name`, then it SHOULD be the first operation name found in the query.
+The operation name MAY be parsed from the query text, in which case it SHOULD be the first operation name found in the query.

 **[7]:** The `error.type` SHOULD match the error code returned by the database or the client library, the canonical name of exception that occurred, or another low-cardinality error identifier.
 Instrumentations SHOULD document the list of errors they report.